timeester3648/MultiEngine-UTL/README.md

 [![Language](https://img.shields.io/badge/C++-std=17-blue.svg?style=flat&logo=cplusplus)](https://en.wikipedia.org/wiki/C%2B%2B#Standardization)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/DmitriBogdanov/prototyping_utils/blob/master/LICENSE.md)

 # Prototyping utils

 This is a collection of various utilities that aim to provide a set of concise "helpers" that allow prototying with minimal boilerplate.
 Most of the following modules were created during my work in gamedev and university projects.

+For the ease of integration, this library is distributed in a form of a **single header**, which can be found [here](https://github.com/DmitriBogdanov/prototyping_utils/blob/master/source/proto_utils.hpp).

 ## Modules